 Guide to Long Island, Andaman and Nicobar, India

-Little information was available about the Long Island, Andaman, before we first headed to Andaman and Nicobar archipelago and what was available, turned not so true as presented.
+Little information was available about the Andaman Long Island, before we first headed to Andaman and Nicobar archipelago.
+What was available, turned not so true as presented.
 My impression from reading available information before visiting the Long Island was, that it is a quiet, little visited paradise.
 As we hit the reality, it turned out that the islands two accommodations are heavily overpriced, for no reason other, than lack of competition.
-The island itself is nice.
+The island itself is worth visiting.

 You may consider visiting Long Island for its beautiful Lalaji Bay beach and nice jungle walk heading from the inhabited south of the island to the Lalaji bay.